A Thousand Things Happening at Once…

 When managing projects, it is easy to become overwhelmed - especially when you are managing multiple projects at once.
-The most important part of managing many projects is to look at the projects, determine which projects are the most important, and assign a priority to each task of each project.
+The most important part of maintaining all of them simultaneously is to look at the projects, determine which ones are the most important, and assign a priority to each task of each project.
 How do you determine the most important project?
 That’s where the tips below come in.

 The first question to ask yourself when managing multiple projects is “Who is this project for?”
 Sometimes, in addition to work projects we manage personal projects in addition to work responsibilities.
 Freelancers manage both personal and client projects all the time.